Subscription orders can be cancelled at anytime. Standard delivery will be charged on each subscription order. Find out more about subscriptions.

 If you're worried that your pregnancy symptoms have subsided, you can always ask your doctor.
 But unpredictable and inconsistent morning sickness symptoms are normal and, most of the time, nothing to worry about.

 Morning sickness is caused by increased hormone levels so can be an indicator that you are pregnant, but it isn't a reflection of your baby's health.
-If you are pregnant and worried about the well-being of your baby, it's best to consult a healthcare professional for reassurance.
+If you are pregnant and worried about the well-being of your baby, it's best to consult your GP or midwife.